 Youth in Kenya transforming informal urban settlements

-The Green Project Initiative provides clean, affordable, accessible, and reliable energy to slum-dwellers by producing briquettes from organic waste.
+The Green Project Initiative provides clean, affordable, accessible, and reliable energy to residents of informal settlements by producing briquettes from organic waste.

 Growing up in Mathare isn’t easy.
 Home to roughly 500,000 people who live in small shanties made of old metal sheets and mud, this collection of sprawling informal settlements in Nairobi, Kenya, is known for its gang violence.